A transgender Marine comes out

 "Culture takes longer to change than policy," she added.

 When King began her transition, before the Pentagon lifted the ban, her command told her that they were behind her but did not have the authority to allow her to serve openly as a woman.
-At work, she used the men's restroom and barracks; at home, King wore a wig, makeup and dresses to meet friends and family socially after work.
+At work, she used the men's restroom and barracks; at home, King wore makeup and dresses to meet friends and family socially after work.

 "We finally removed the elephant from the room and let us get down to business of doing our jobs," King said of Carter's ending the ban on transgender service.
 "When you're a closeted transgender person, it's not something that interferes with your ability to do your job, but it's always there.
 It's this nagging thing that you're always dealing with in the background.
 I'm excited that the DOD has come around."